-Depending on your condition, there may be other risks.
-Discuss any concerns with your doctor before the procedure.
+Depending on your condition, you may have other risks.
+Discuss any concerns with your healthcare provider before the procedure.

 - Your doctor will explain the procedure and ask if you have any questions.

-- In addition to a complete medical history, your doctor may do a physical exam to ensure you are in good health before undergoing the procedure.
+- In addition to a complete health history, your doctor may do a physical exam.
+This is to make sure you are in good health before having the procedure.
 You may have blood or other tests.

-- Tell your doctor if you are sensitive to or are allergic to any medicines, iodine, latex, tape, and local and general anesthesia (anesthetic agents).
+- Tell your provider if you are sensitive to or are allergic to any medicines, iodine, latex, tape, or local and general anesthesia (anesthetic agents).

-- Tell your doctor of all medicines and herbal supplements that you are taking.
-This includes both prescribed and over-the-counter.
+- Tell your doctor about all prescription and over-the-counter medicines you take.
+This includes vitamins, herbs, and supplements.

 - Tell your doctor if you have a history of bleeding disorders.
-Also, tell your doctor if you are taking any blood-thinning (anticoagulant) medicines, aspirin, or other medicines that affect blood clotting.
-It may be necessary for you to stop these medicines prior to the procedure.
+Also tell your doctor if you are taking any blood-thinning (anticoagulant) medicines, aspirin, or other medicines that affect blood clotting.
+You may need to stop taking these medicines before the procedure.

 - Based on your medical condition, your doctor may request other specific preparation.